Siloe Fund for Haiti's Children with Disabilities

 |"Cocobai" - implying worthlessness and disgrace - is the colloquial Kreyol term for children, like Sebastian, living with disabilities.
 Haitian schools do not accept them.
 Photo courtesy PAZAPA website.

-The Siloe Fund for Haiti's Children with Disabilities is a designated fund established for the benefit of The Siloe Project, a U.S.- based project that provides charitable support for the PAZAPA Center for Children with Disabilities in Jacmel, Haiti.
+The Siloe Fund for Haiti’s Children with Disabilities was established as a designated fund in 2018 for the benefit of The Siloe Project, a U.S.- based project that provides charitable support for the PAZAPA Center for Children with Disabilities in Jacmel, Haiti.

-Pazapa (translated as "step by step") provides treatment, education and development of children living with disabilities in Haiti, while promoting acceptance within their communities.
-Since 1987, PAZAPA has empowered over 2,000 of Haiti's most vulunerable families through specialized medical care, inclusive education, outreach, advocacy, economic opportunity, and access to the arts.
+Fortunately, the PAZAPA (translation “step by step”) Center provides treatment, education and development of children living with disabilities, while promoting acceptance within their communities.
+Since 1987, the Center has empowered over 2,000 of Haiti’s most vulnerable families through specialized medical care, inclusive education, outreach, advocacy, economic opportunity, and access to the arts.